-CSU endeavors to foster a university-wide climate free from sexual misconduct, dating violence, domestic violence, sexual assault, and stalking; through training, education, prevention programs and through policies and procedures that promote prompt reporting, timely, fair and impartial investigation and adjudication.
-Also, CSU endeavors the resolution of sexual misconduct cases in a manner that eliminates the sexual misconduct, prevents its recurrence, prohibit retaliation and addresses its effects.
+CSU endeavors to foster a university-wide climate free from sexual and gender - based harassment, dating violence, domestic violence, sexual assault, and stalking; through training, education, prevention programs and through policies and procedures that promote prompt reporting, timely, fair and impartial investigation and adjudication.
+Further, CSU endeavors the resolution of sexual misconduct cases in a manner that eliminates the sexual misconduct, prevents its recurrence, prohibits retaliation, and addresses its effects.